 Water Conservation Techniques

 Using drought-resistant plants also helps conserve water.
 These plants require less irrigation and can thrive in drier conditions.
-By mulching around plants, gardeners can reduce evaporation and maintain soil moisture, further benefiting their gardens.
+By mulching around plants, gardeners can reduce evaporation and maintain soil moisture, benefiting their gardens.

 Benefits of Regenerative Gardening